What is the Cornerstone Program?

 May I have a double minor?

-Unfortunately, you do not have the option to declare a double minor.
+Unfortunately, you do not have the option to declare a double minor, unless the second minor is an approved interdisciplinary studies program.
 Although, you may follow the track for a second minor, and make note of a concentration in that field when writing cover letters, applications, etc.